-Tell us about your path to becoming a programmer/designer/illustrator.
+Tell us about your path.

 I feel like I’ve told this a lot so I’d like to make it more jazzy than it is.
 The only real passion I had growing up—other than being a manic video game player and Star Wars freak—was that I loved the old Disney animated movies.
 I had a Disney collection; I went to Disneyland; I paused Disney movies when I was watching the VHS tapes so that I could draw the characters.